 In other words, this acceptance — this recognizing what’s going on inside us and this deep unconditional tenderness — is the prerequisite to change.

 Here are some practical steps for quieting your Inner Critic:

 - When you’re feeling upset, look at what thoughts are flooding your mind.

-- Identify your Inner Critic, usually we are not even aware it’s speaking.
+- Learn to recognize your Inner Critic, usually we are not even aware it’s speaking.

-- Sit with your Inner Critic so you get to know it and can recognize it.
+- Consciously pay attention to your Inner Critic so you get to know it.

 - Listen, then step back to observe if there is any truth to what it says.

 - Look at the overall big picture, not each little detail.
 No one is perfect, we are all just blokes bumbling along through life.

 - Send yourself unconditional love.